Correlation holes and slow dynamics induced by fractional statistics in gapped quantum spin liquids

-\textit{Discussion.}---The self-localisation of spinons has a number of interesting consequences.
-Suppose we initialise the system in thermodynamic equilibrium at some finite temperature $T_0$, where the condition discussed above, $\xi_* < \rho_s^{-1/2}$, is satisfied~\footnote{We implicitly assume that the motion of the spinons is coherent over distances at least as large as the typical patch size.}.
-Let us then lower the temperature at a constant rate and follow the evolution of the spinon density $\rho_s$.
-The largest energy scale relevant to spinons is their cost $\Delta_s$, and one therefore expects $\rho_s \!\sim\! e^{-\beta \Delta_s}$ if the process is adiabatic.
+\textbf{Thermal quenches.} The self-localisation of spinons has a number of interesting consequences.
+Suppose we initialise the system in thermodynamic equilibrium at some finite temperature $T_0$, where the condition discussed above, $\xi_* < \rho_\text{s}^{-1/2}$, is satisfied.
+Let us then lower the temperature at a constant rate and follow the evolution of the spinon density $\rho_\text{s}$.
+The largest energy scale relevant to spinons is their cost $\Delta_\text{s}$, and one therefore expects $\rho_\text{s} \!\sim\! e^{-\beta \Delta_\text{s}}$ if the process is adiabatic.
 However, the spinons are localised in well-separated patches.
 To remain in equilibrium as the temperature is lowered, the spinons must annihilate with one another pairwise to reduce their density.
 They have two annihilation pathways: via tunnelling between two patches---a process which is suppressed in distance due to the localisation of the spinon wave function---or via motion of the patches.
 The latter process is also slow since it requires a coordinated change in the vison configuration without any energetic driving.
-Hence, if the cooling rate is sufficiently large, spinon annihilation processes cannot maintain equilibrium and $\rho_s$ develops a plateau.
+Hence, if the cooling rate is sufficiently large, spinon annihilation processes cannot maintain equilibrium and $\rho_\text{s}$ develops a plateau.

 On the other hand, as the temperature is lowered, the patches continue to grow at a comparatively fast rate, since the process merely requires the (energetically favourable) pairwise annihilation of visons at the edge of each patch.
 This will progress until the patches eventually come within reach of one another and the spinon annihilation can resume on timescales that are fast compared to the temperature variation.
-This happens at the threshold $T_* \! \sim \! t_s \rho_s^{2}$.
-From this time onwards, the spinon density $\rho_s$ resumes its decay; however, it is kinematically locked to the temperature via the relation $T \! \sim \! t_s\rho^2_s$.
-In other words, the spinon density now decreases at an anomalous, out-of-equilibrium rate, $\rho_s \! \sim \! \sqrt{T}$~\footnote{A simple stochastic modelling to illustrate this out-of-equilibrium behaviour is presented in the SI~\cite{SIlink}.}.
+This happens at the threshold $T_* \! \sim \! t_\text{s} \rho_\text{s}^{2}$.
+From this time onwards, the spinon density $\rho_\text{s}$ resumes its decay; however, it is kinematically locked to the temperature via the relation $T \! \sim \! t_\text{s}\rho^2_\text{s}$.
+In other words, the spinon density now decreases at an anomalous, out-of-equilibrium rate, $\rho_\text{s} \! \sim \! \sqrt{T}$.
+A simple stochastic modelling to illustrate this out-of-equilibrium behaviour is presented in Supplementary Note 5.